 Neuropathy is the all-encompassing term that describes the nerve damage that occurs as a result of diabetes and low blood sugar.
-But is it a disease, caused by a virus or something, or can it be cured or reversed?
-The good thing is that it can be mitigated, and in some cases fully reversed.
-To get it done, you basically have to make lifestyle changes.
-For starters, one needs to avoid fried foods and any sort of prepackaged, processed foods, and switch over to unprocessed ‘raw’ foods.
-Sadly, there is no pill you can take or one thing you can do to keep neuropathy and diabetes at bay.
-It's honestly all about eating food that’s good for you and also getting into good exercise habits.
-Just by doing that, at the very minimum you'll be able to keep your situation from getting worse.
-Take your medicine as recommended by your doctor, get exercise, and see your doctor regularly.
-However, if you can try and keep your blood sugar within a specific target range, and you’re committed to changing your lifestyle, then it is also possible to better your life!
-For more information, also check out The Neuropathy Solution, they have lots of good articles on the subject.
+But is it a disease caused by a virus or something, or can it be cured or reversed?
+The good news is that it can be mitigated and in some cases completely reversed.
+To do that, you basically have to make lifestyle changes.
+For starters, you need to avoid fried foods and any kind of packaged, processed foods, and switch to unprocessed “raw” foods.
+Unfortunately, there is no pill you can take or thing you can do to keep neuropathy and diabetes at bay.
+It's really just a matter of eating foods that are good for you and getting into good exercise habits.
+Just by doing that, you'll at least be able to keep your situation from getting worse.
+Take your medicine as your doctor recommends, exercise, and see your doctor regularly.
+But if you can try to keep your blood glucose within a certain target range and make a commitment to change your lifestyle, it's possible to improve your life!

-When you’re suffering under the symptoms of diabetes and neuropathy, it's very important that you take care of your extremities!
-Basically, you need to watch out for your hands and feet.
-To do this, it's a good idea to stay ambulatory.
-Your doctor or personal trainer/physical therapist can aid you in this quest, but it's a really good idea to start a physical therapy and exercise regimen.
-No matter how out of shape you might be, getting going with physical exercise will only give you benefits.
-Nerves are sort of like muscles in a way; if you don't use them, you can lose them.
-And for a lot of diabetes and neuropathy sufferers, the first thing that goes are the extremities.
+If you have diabetes and neuropathy, it's important to take care of your extremities!
+Basically, you need to take care of your hands and feet.
+To do this, it's a good idea to stay on your feet.
+Your doctor or personal trainer/physical therapist can help you with this, but it's a really good idea to start a physical therapy and exercise program.
+No matter how out of shape you are, getting started with physical activity will only benefit you.
+Nerves are kind of like muscles; if you don't use them, you can lose them.
+And for many people with diabetes and neuropathy, the extremities are the first to go.
 It's especially important to take care of your feet.
-If you’re suffering from neuropathy, you may already have numbness in your feet and might have trouble detecting if you have sores on them or if there's an issue happening down there.
+If you have neuropathy, you may already have numbness in your feet, and you may have trouble knowing if you have sores on them or if there's a problem down there.

-Peripheral neuropathy can be mitigated and maybe even reversed, depending on how hard you work and how quick you catch it.
-It's important to talk to your doctors, and let them know specifically what and where it hurts.
-Lots of times, they can provide physical therapy and even give you medicines that can help get you on the road to recovery even sooner than you think.
-Some of the treatments could include creams for topical relief for symptoms like numbness, or more traditional pain relievers that are usually taken orally.
-Some medicines might even include compounds usually used to treat depression, like tricyclic antidepressants or duloxetine hydrochloride.
-It may be beneficial to ask for a second opinion if your doctor feels the need to prescribe antidepressants; this is a very strong and powerful option. and for a lot of neuropathy sufferers, the side effects might be much more negative than any sort of benefits.
+Peripheral neuropathy can be relieved or even reversed, depending on how hard you work and how quickly you catch it.
+It's important to talk to your doctors and tell them exactly what and where it hurts.
+Often, they can provide physical therapy and even give you medications that can help you get on the road to recovery even faster than you think.
+Some of the treatments might include creams for topical relief of symptoms like numbness, or more traditional pain relievers that are usually taken orally.
+Some medications may even include compounds commonly used to treat depression, such as tricyclic antidepressants or duloxetine hydrochloride.
+It may be beneficial to get a second opinion if your doctor feels the need to prescribe antidepressants; this is a very strong and powerful option. and for many neuropathy sufferers, the side effects may be much more negative than any sort of benefit.

-Finally, there's the other major component of a wellness plan for neuropathy; physical therapy and exercise.
-Even stretching and massage work, and the more you're able to complete physical therapy the better you'll feel if you have diabetes.
-You'll also need to be careful when doing said activities, because the numbness and nerve damage in your extremities will make it tougher to feel things like muscle strains or blisters.
-Even after exercise, it's tough to do things like apply heat or ice, because you’ll have to be careful to not overdo it.
-An outside-of-the-box answer to these kinds of physical therapies might be electric muscle and nerve stimulation.
-Some areas of the world are working harder on this than others, but this may be a major breakthrough for those that have the ability to try it.
-It's called TENS, transcutaneous electrical nerve stimulation and applies electricity to nerve endings in the skin.
-Depending on the level of seriousness of the disease, some people can see a lot of nerve growth using these types of therapies, even if other methods aren’t working so well.
-We hope that this article has shed some light onto neuropathy cures, and especially the causes and solutions to peripheral neuropathy.
-Thanks again for reading, and don’t forget to check out The Neuropathy Solution for more.
+Finally, there's the other important component of a wellness plan for neuropathy: physical therapy and exercise.
+Even stretching and massage work, and the more you're able to do physical therapy, the better you'll feel if you have diabetes.
+You'll also need to be careful when doing these activities because the numbness and nerve damage in your extremities will make it harder to feel things like muscle strains or blisters.
+Even after exercise, it's hard to do things like apply heat or ice because you have to be careful not to overdo it.
+An out-of-the-box answer to these types of physical therapies may be electrical muscle and nerve stimulation.
+Some areas of the world are working harder on this than others, but this could be a major breakthrough for those who have the opportunity to try it.
+It's called TENS, transcutaneous electrical nerve stimulation, and it applies electricity to nerve endings in the skin.
+Depending on the severity of the disease, some people can see a lot of nerve growth with this type of therapy, even when other methods don't work as well.
+We hope this article has shed some light on neuropathy cures, and specifically the causes and solutions for peripheral neuropathy.
+In addition, consider taking a look at the variety of neuropathy products we offer at our online store.